mctools/simplebuild-dgcode/doc/source/physicslists.rst

 In general the topic of physics lists is a complicated one in Geant4.
-Feel free to :ref:`reach out <sbcontact>` in case you need dgcode-specific advice for your particular usecase.
+Feel free to :ref:`reach out <sbcontact>` in case you need dgcode-specific advice for your particular use case.
 But note that it might often be more appropriate to reach out instead to the general Geant4 community, since the dgcode maintainers are not experts in all the details.